Noga-ng/NCache/README.md

 }
 ```

-Select the profile you want to use:
+Select the profile to use:

 ```php
 NCache::config(